-On November 16, 2005, we issued a subordinated convertible promissory note in the principal amount of US\$15 million (A\$19.7 million) to the selling security holder in a private placement.
+On November 16, 2005, we issued a subordinated convertible promissory note in the principal amount of US\$15 million (A\$19.7 million) to an institutional investor in a private placement.
 The note bears interest at a rate equal to 8% per year, which we can pay in ADSs instead of cash if certain conditions are met.
 The note has a term of three years and is convertible into ADSs at a conversion price of US\$7.10 per ADS, subject to adjustment based upon certain events or circumstances, including, without limitation, the market price of ADSs for the ten trading days ending August 5, 2006, if such price is lower than US\$6.57.
-We also issued a warrant with a term of six years which entitles the selling shareholder to purchase up to 633,803 ADSs at US\$7.20 per ADS, also subject to adjustment upon specified events.
-We have also entered into a registration rights agreement pursuant to which we have agreed to file a registration statement covering the resale of the ADSs underlying the note (as well as any ADSs received by the selling security holder as interest under the note) and the warrant, as soon as practicable and to have the registration statement declared effective within 180 days of issuance of the note and warrant.
-The registration statement of which this prospectus is a part has been filed to comply with this obligation.
+We also issued a warrant with a term of six years which entitles the institutional investor to purchase up to 633,803 ADSs at US\$7.20 per ADS, also subject to adjustment upon specified events.
+We have also entered into a registration rights agreement pursuant to which we have agreed to file a registration statement covering the resale of the ADSs underlying the note (as well as any ADSs received by the institutional investor as interest under the note) and the warrant, as soon as practicable and to have the registration statement declared effective within 180 days of issuance of the note and warrant.
 The gross proceeds received by us in the private placement were US\$15.0 million, and may increase to approximately US \$19.6 million if the warrant is exercised in full in cash.
 We expect to use these proceeds for the expanded development of BioSilicon and for general corporate purposes.